Roxie, an adult Australian Retriever at 1 year old, ACHC registered. Photo courtesy of Amy Lawson

 This is Roxie, an Australian Retriever puppy at 7 weeks old.
 Photo courtesy of Amy Lawson

-Litter of Australian Retriever hybrid pups at 10 weeks old; circled is Mack.
+Litter of Australian Retriever mix breed pups at 10 weeks old; circled is Mack.
 Photo courtesy of Amy Lawson

 "This is Wyatt, my Australian Retriever puppy at 12 weeks old.
 He came from an accidental litter off of a working horse ranch.
 His father was a purebred Australian Shepherd used for herding sheep and his mother was a purebred Golden Retriever used for hunting.
 He is a medium sized sturdy puppy.
 His coat is coming in nicely and I'm starting to notice the feathering.
 He loves to go for brisk morning walks and play ball.
 Wyatt has also started joining us on family hikes with our other dogs and even enjoys swimming!
 He is such a wonderful little puppy and we are so glad we got him!"